 Some people who have used acid report having a “bad trip,” which means that their experience was unpleasant.
 A bad trip may be terrifying or deeply disturbing.

+Below is a chart summarizing the different effects of LSD on the body.
 Keep reading to learn more about acid and how it works.

 Serotonin helps control a person’s:

 - sexual function

 Acid primarily affects the prefrontal cortex area of the brain, which controls mood, thinking, reactions, panic, and perception.